-A person who keeps 'records' in an electronic form must ensure that measures are in place for the adequate storage of the 'electronic records' for the duration of the period referred to in section 29 of the Act, which include-
+A person who keeps records in an electronic form must ensure that measures are in place for the adequate storage of the electronic records for the duration of the period referred to in section 29 of the Act, which include-

-- (a) the appropriate storage of the media on which the 'electronic records' are recorded; - (b) the storage of all electronic signatures, log-in codes, keys, passwords or certificates required to access the 'electronic records'; and - (c) procedures to obtain full access to any 'electronic records' that are encrypted.
+- 6.1. the appropriate storage of the media on which the electronic records are recorded; - 6.2. the storage of all electronic signatures, log-in codes, keys, passwords or certificates required to access the electronic records; and - 6.3. procedures to obtain full access to any electronic records that are encrypted.